-As of May 1, 2020, pocket listings are no longer allowed if you are an agent who belongs to the NAR.
-This banning of pocket listings is absurd.
+Starting in May 1, 2020, pocket listings were no longer allowed if you are an agent who belongs to the NAR.
+This banning of pocket listings was absurd.
 The NAR does not have the right to regulate sellers – just agents who belong to the association.
 Out of the roughly two million licensed agents in the U.S., about 70% are Realtors who belong to NAR.

 According to the NAR, if you want to sell a property, you must “within one business day of marketing a property to the public, submit the listing to the MLS for cooperation with other MLS participants.”
 Talk about wanting monopoly-control!
 Maybe the NAR will start telling us how we should remodel our homes too.

 The MLS is the largest public database of properties for sale in America.
 Once your home is on the MLS, the whole world can see what you’re up to.
 Good luck to the NAR for trying to enforce people to not privately try and test the waters first with their own property.